AIEngineerOnDemand/TensorFlow/README.md

 eval_result = hypermodel.evaluate(img_test, label_test)
 print("[test loss, test accuracy]:", eval_result)
 ```
-This will print the test loss and test accuracy of the hypermodel.
+This will print the test loss and test accuracy of the hypermodel..